 Under the chase speed scenario (Scenario 4), we predicted that high ambient temperatures would reduce chase distances for impala and increase them for dikdik, as larger-bodied animals would be slowed down by the heat to a greater extent than smaller-bodied animals (Creel et al. 2016).
 We were not able to test these hypotheses directly because our monitoring methods did not allow us to measure chase distance or speed.
 However, under this scenario we also predicted that predation upon impala would increase, relative to predation on dikdik, when ambient temperatures were high.
-Our observations showed the opposite pattern (Table 4); hence, a key prediction of the chase speed scenario was not upheld by our analyses.
+Our observations showed the opposite pattern (Table 5); hence, a key prediction of the chase speed scenario was not upheld by our analyses.

-Demographic evidence the reduced foraging time scenario (Scenario 1) over the other scenarios.
+Our findings favour the reduced foraging time scenario (Scenario 1) over the other scenarios.
 Under Scenario 1, we would expect energy intake by wild dogs to be reduced at high ambient temperatures, due to constrained foraging time and a consequent acceptance of lower-energy prey.
 This prediction is consistent with our observations that this study population experiences higher mortality and lower reproductive success at high ambient temperatures (Woodroffe, Groom & McNutt 2017; Rabaiotti et al. in review).
 In contrast, under the other three scenarios, wild dogs’ food intake (and potentially survival and reproductive success), would be expected to improve at high temperatures, because impala (a higher-value prey) would be more accessible due to their being predictably located (Scenario 2, nocturnal prey-switching), in dense cover where they are vulnerable to predators (Scenario 3, shade-seeking), or more easily captured due to their tendency to overheat during high speed chases (Scenario 4, chase speed).
 Hence, while demographic patterns cannot confirm the reduced foraging time scenario (Scenario 1) as the most likely mechanism whereby temperature influences predator-prey interactions in this system, they do contribute to refuting Scenarios 2-4.

 Our findings suggest that climate change might have two wider impacts through its effect on predation by wild dogs.
 First, we have shown previously that wild dogs suppressed dikdik numbers, and dikdik browsing influenced tree abundance (Ford et al. 2015).
 Although we found that wild dog predation on dikdik did not trigger cascading effects on vegetation (Ford et al. 2015), rising temperatures would be expected to intensify wild dog predation on dikdik, which might generate wider impacts on community structure.